wen-l-liu/HotSpot/README.md

   ![Fonts](documentation/images/fonts.png)
   </details>

-#### Colours ####
+#### Colours

-The primary colour theme for HotSpot is red, reflecting the heat and excitement associated with hot sauces.
-Red is energetic, eye-catching, and immediately communicates the spicy nature of the products.
-To provide visual contrast and highlight positive actions (such as success messages or confirmation buttons), green is used sparingly—this contrast draws attention to important interactive elements without overwhelming the user.
+HotSpot's primary colour scheme is red, which symbolises the spiciness and intensity of hot sauces.
+Red conveys the products' spicy nature right away and is vibrant and striking.
+Green is used sparingly to create visual contrast and highlight positive actions (such as confirmation buttons or success messages).
+This contrast highlights key interactive elements without being overpowering to the user.

-A mostly white background with black text is used throughout the site for simplicity and maximum readability.
-This clean, minimal approach ensures that content remains the focus, and that the vibrant red and green accents stand out effectively for calls to action and key feedback.
+For simplicity and optimal readability, the website is primarily white with black text.
+The content remains the main focus thanks to this simple, minimalistic design, and the vivid red and green accents effectively draw attention to calls to action and important feedback.

   <details open>
   <summary>Colour palette</summary>